wp-plugins/google-news/readme.txt

 Tested up to: 2.5
 Stable tag: trunk

-Displays N first news items from a selectable Google News RSS feed, inline or as a widget.
-Now with multiple feeds.
+Displays news items from selectable Google News RSS feeds, inline, as a widget or in a theme.
+Multiple simultaneous feeds allowed.
+Query filters and caching.

 == Description ==